nrkno/nativebridge/README.md

 # @nrk/nativebridge

-> Lightweight and efficient bridge between webview and native app
+> Lightweight and efficient bridge between webview and native app.
 > Primary use case is for sharing state.

 - [Browser documentation](#browser)